These are the best, worst states to win the lottery in

-(NEXSTAR) – It’s hard not to imagine what you’d do if you won the Powerball or Mega Millions jackpot, especially when either reaches record levels like they have recently.
+(NEXSTAR) – It’s hard not to imagine what you’d do if you won the Powerball or Mega Millions jackpot, especially when either reaches record levels as they have recently.

 But, if you’re lucky enough to win, you won’t exactly be lucky enough to take home the full jackpot.